Checkmk/checkmk/CONTRIBUTING.md

  3. **Commit** changes to your own feature branch
  4. **Push** your work back up to your forked repository
  5. Submit a **Pull request** (PR) so that we can review your changes

+ ⚠ Pull requests without any activity for at least 14 days will be closed.
+To avoid this, please reply when asked for more information or update your PR in case in didn't meet the requirements (e.g. failed checks).

 If it’s your first time to contribute to an open source project, we recommend reading [this guide](https://opensource.guide/how-to-contribute/).
 You may also want to try the [GitHub Hello World tutorial](https://guides.github.com/activities/hello-world/).